it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 * Network Appliance (virtual or real)
 * External Device Driver/Firmware

-RABET-V Architecture Review will not further decompose these elements of the solution.
+RABET-V Architecture Review will not further deconstruct these elements of the solution.
 The assumption of the above rule is that any change to these components will be treated a change to the entire component and the version number and change list will describe the entire component.

 ### Internally Developed